numbas/editor-docs/source/jme-reference.rst

     **Example**:
         * ``separateThousands(1234567.1234,",")`` → ``'1,234,567.1234'``

-.. function:: unpercent(str)
+.. jme:function:: unpercent(str)

     Get rid of the ``%`` on the end of a percentage and parse as a number, then divide by 100.

     **Example**:
         * ``unpercent("2%")`` → ``0.02``

-.. function:: lpad(str, n, prefix)
+.. jme:function:: lpad(str, n, prefix)

     Add copies of ``prefix`` to the start of ``str`` until the result is at least ``n`` characters long.

     **Example**:
         * ``lpad("3", 2, "0")`` → ``"03"``

-.. function:: rpad(str, n, suffix)
+.. jme:function:: rpad(str, n, suffix)

     Add copies of ``suffix`` to the end of ``str`` until the result is at least ``n`` characters long.

     **Example**:
         * ``rpad("3", 2, "0")`` → ``"30"``

-.. function:: formatstring(str, values)
+.. jme:function:: formatstring(str, values)

     For each occurrence of ``%s`` in ``str``, replace it with the corresponding entry in the list ``values``.